abinit/abinit/doc/tutorial/eph4isotc.md

 The |AbiPy| script used to perform the GS + DFPT steps is available [here](https://github.com/abinit/MgB2_eph4isotc/blob/main/run_mgb2_phonons.py).
-We use norm-conserving pseudopotentials with a cutoff energy [[ecut]] of 38 Ha and the experimental parameters for hexagonal MgB$_2$ (a = 5.8317 and c/a= 1.1416).
+In order to facilitate comparison with previous studies, we use norm-conserving pseudopotentials with a cutoff energy [[ecut]] of 38 Ha and the experimental parameters for hexagonal MgB$_2$ (a = 5.8317 and c/a= 1.1416).
 All the calculations are performed with a 12x12x12 [[ngkpt]] Gamma-centered $\kk$-grid for electrons (**too coarse**), and the Marzari smearing ([[occopt]] = 4) with [[tsmear]] = 0.02 Ha.